 Why Microsoft Advertising may be under-counting

-- Did you verify that UET tag is present across the site (or at least on the relevant conversion pages)?
+- Did you verify that the UET tag is present across the site (or at least on the relevant conversion pages)?

-- Did you verify that goal definitions are not too restrictive such that they don't count all conversions?
+- Did you verify that the goal definitions are not too restrictive such that they don't count all conversions?

 - Is your conversion window too small?

-- Are you counting Unique conversions (and comparing to All conversion counts in Google Ads etc)?
+- Are you counting Unique conversions (and comparing to All conversion counts in Google Ads, etc.)?

 - Note that if your users are converting directly or via other channels, Microsoft Advertising will not count conversions.
-They are reported in Google Analytics and Google Ads (if Google Ads determines conversion was caused by their ad click).
+They are reported in Google Analytics and Google Ads (if Google Ads determines the conversion was caused by their ad click).

-- UTM auto-tagging for URL tracking is working properly
+- UTM auto-tagging for URL tracking is working properly.

-- Microsoft Advertising and Google Ads/Google Analytics tag associated with the conversion goal is added to the same pages of your website
+- Microsoft Advertising and Google Ads/Google Analytics tag associated with the conversion goal is added to the same pages of your website.

 If you still want to contact support, you need to have the following information: